Manner (company): Theatre shows

 In 2018, Manner performed two showings of a magic and musical show titled "Maybe Funny" (可能好笑) at the Macao Cultural Centre.
-Starring Sixtycents, Lam Mao Fat, Rachel Lau, and Yelo, it has the themes of time, health, work, and marriage.
+Starring Sixtycents, Nathan Lam, Rachel Lau, and Yelo; it has the themes of time, health, work, and marriage.
 With Rachel acting as the storyteller who sang songs that connected the show's scenes, Yelo was responsible for the dancing parts of the show.
 Sixtycents and Lam Mao Fat performed magic.
 Tickets for the Macau showings were sold out in 30 minutes.
 In 2019, they performed the show in Hong Kong at the Hong Kong Baptist University where they sold over a thousand tickets.

 In 2020, Manner performed five showings on three days of the play "Merry Christmas from Island God" (島神的快樂聖誕 (岛神的快乐圣诞)) at The Parisian Macao's theatre.
 The play stars three foolish young people, who are played by Nathan Lam acting as a sighing pork meat seller, Ah Tai as a cynical hip hop singer, and Alex Ng as an insurance broker.
 The three are travelling around the world on a hot air balloon and after a mishap, they are stranded on a deserted island.
 The youths encounter the "Island God" (played by Ho Bak), a pretty fairy with a sweet voice (played by Rachel Lau), and three warmhearted island natives (played by Carl Ao Ieong, Isabelle Ip, and Tina Chan).
 The "Island God" grants them three wishes which leads to some magical and comedic incidents.
 The Macao Daily News said the play "releases funny positive energy and presents a wonderful and unforgettable performance to the audience".